-A political group was relaunching their website and one of their primary aims was to have that site help the group generate money.
-After months of back and forth discussion between group members, one ace politician known for generating money strongly recommended they optimize their landing page
+Scenario A: A political group was relaunching their website and one of their primary aims was to have that site help the group generate money.
+After months of back and forth discussion between group members, one ace politician known for generating money strongly recommended they optimize their landing page.

 “What’s a landing page?” they asked.